google/applied-machine-learning-intensive/acs/ac1/_sources/introduction_to_visualizations/example_visualizations.rst

    How do you think researchers got statistics on how different groups voted?

-.. _this article of the same name, authored by statistics-based media site FiveThirtyEight: https://fivethirtyeight.com/features/the-five-types-of-nicolas-cage-movies/
+.. _this article, authored by statistics-based media site FiveThirtyEight: https://projects.fivethirtyeight.com/next-bechdel/
 .. _what if only certain subsets of US citizens voted?: https://fivethirtyeight.com/features/what-if-only-men-voted-only-women-only-nonwhite-voters/